pkibenge/pkibenge.github.io/_posts/blog/2018-02-20-one-month-in.md

   <figcaption>E-bikes and E-cars</figcaption>
 </figure>

 So that's it for me for now.
 Thanks for taking the time to read my first post.
-I will do my best to update this blog once every week or so depending on what exciting things I get up to, when I feel compelled to share more highlights from the past month or write down my thoughts all manner of tech related topics!
+I will do my best to update this blog once every week or so depending on what exciting things I get up to, when I feel compelled to share more highlights from the past month or write down my thoughts on all manner of tech related topics!

 Cheers,